 Miss Birch - Class Teaching Assistant

-Our day begins at 8.55 am, with the door opening at 8.45 and our doors open for home-time at 3.20 pm.
+Our day begins at 9.00 am, with the door opening at 8.40 and our doors open for home-time at 3.00 pm.

-Your child also has a word card.
+Your child will also have a word card.
 On it there are green words for them to sound out and red words which they cannot sound out and have to be able to just recognise, e.g. I. Please encourage your child to become more familiar with these words by reading them with them alongside their reading book.

-The children also have Phonics homework.
+The children will also have Phonics homework.
 This will include the letter sounds we have been learning that week and how to write them with the correct formation.

 Please ensure all of their uniform and P.E kit is clearly labelled with their name.
 Uniforms can get muddled while the children are getting ready for P.E and it saves a lot of time when we are returning items to their rightful owner!

 Each day the children are provided with fruit and milk/water.
 We also ask for a voluntary contribution, each half term, to provide an additional snack.
 As well as providing a healthy snack for the class, we use this money to purchase additional resources for baking activities and ingredients for play dough etc. The cost is £1 per week and the total amount depends on the number of weeks in the half term (e.g 7 weeks = £7.00)

 At the end of Reception year we assess children against their Early Learning Goals (ELGs).
 Below is a poster showing you the expectation at the end of Foundation Stage for your child.
 Please take time to look at these and see how you might be able to support your child at home.